SoundCloud for Developers

 • options (Object):

-• oauth_token (optional): If you want to reuse an access token
+• oauth_token (optional): Reuse an existing access token

 SC.connect(options)